Turkish Airlines flights hit as staff report ill

 THY, 49 percent state-owned, has undergone rapid expansion over the past few years, expanding its fleet and adding dozens of new routes, bringing the number of destinations close to 200.

-It owns a 49 percent stake in Bosnian flag carrier BH Airlines and is in talks to buy a stake in Polish flag carrier LOT .
+It owns a 49 percent stake in Bosnian flag carrier BH Airlines and is in talks to buy a stake in Polish flag carrier LOT.
+(Writing by Jonathon Burch and Daren Butler; Editing by Dan Lalor)